-Yasir Al-Wakeel, BM BCh, age 41
+Yasir Al-Wakeel, BM BCh, age 42

-Yasir Al-Wakeel has served on our Board since June 2021.
-Dr. Al-Wakeel has served as Chief Financial Officer and Head of Corporate Development of Kronos Bio, Inc. since August 2020.
-Prior to joining Kronos Bio, Dr. Al-Wakeel served as the Chief Financial Officer of Neon Therapeutics, Inc. from 2017 to May 2020.
-Previously, Dr. Al-Wakeel served as the Chief Financial Officer and Head of Corporate Development at Merrimack Pharmaceuticals, Inc. from 2015 until 2017.
+Yasir Al-Wakeel has served on our Board since 2021.
+Dr. Al-Wakeel served as Chief Financial Officer and Head of Corporate Development of Kronos Bio, Inc., a clinical-stage biopharmaceutical company developing therapeutics that target the dysregulated transcription that causes cancer, from August 2020 to September 2023, before leaving to become chief executive officer of a new formed biotechnology company.
+Dr. Al-Wakeel previously served as the Chief Financial Officer of Neon Therapeutics, Inc., a biotechnology company developing novel neoantigen-based T-cell therapies, from 2017 to May 2020.
+Previously, Dr. Al-Wakeel served as the Chief Financial Officer and Head of Corporate Development at Merrimack

+Pharmaceuticals, Inc. from 2015 until 2017.
 Dr. Al-Wakeel previously served in various capacities at Credit Suisse, an investment banking firm, from 2008 to 2015.
 While at Credit Suisse, Dr. Al-Wakeel was Director of Healthcare Investment Banking, focused on biotechnology, and, prior to that role, he was an Equity Research Analyst covering the biotechnology and specialty pharmaceuticals sectors.
 Before joining Credit Suisse, Dr. Al-Wakeel was a practicing physician, holding both clinical and academic medical posts.
 Dr. Al-Wakeel received his BM BCh (Doctor of Medicine and Surgery) from Oxford University and his M.A. in theology from Cambridge University.
 Our Board believes that Dr. Al-Wakeel's significant scientific and finance background qualifies him to serve as a director.

-Rekha Hemrajani, age 53
+Rekha Hemrajani, age 54

-Rekha Hemrajani has served on our Board since June 2021.
-Ms. Hemrajani served as Chief Executive Officer and a director of Jiya Acquisition Corporation, a special purpose acquisition company, from its inception in August 2020 until November 2022.
-She previously served as President and Chief Executive Officer and a director of Aravive, Inc., a clinical-stage biotechnology company, from January 2020 to April 2020.
+Rekha Hemrajani has served on our Board since 2021.
+Ms. Hemrajani served as Chief Executive Officer and a director of Jiya Acquisition Corporation, a publicly held special purpose acquisition company, from its inception in August 2020 until November 2022.
+She previously served as President and Chief Executive Officer and a director of Aravive, Inc., a publicly held clinical-stage biotechnology company, from January 2020 to April 2020.
 From March 2019 to September 2019, Ms. Hemrajani served as the Chief Operating Officer and Chief Financial Officer of Arcus Biosciences, a biotechnology company.
 From 2016 to March 2019, she served as Chief Operating Officer of FLX Bio, Inc. (now RAPT Therapeutics, Inc.), a biotechnology company.
 From 2015 to 2016, Ms. Hemrajani served as Chief Financial Officer and Senior Vice President of Business and Financial Operations at 3-V Biosciences, Inc. (now Sagimet Biosciences, Inc.), a biotechnology company.
 From 2013 to 2015, Ms. Hemrajani advised privately held companies on strategic corporate development and financing activities at Ravinia Consulting, a consulting firm she founded.
 Ms. Hemrajani currently serves as a director of the publicly held company ALX Oncology Holdings Inc. and within the past five years also served as a director of the publicly held company Adverum Biotechnologies, Inc. She holds a B.S. in Economics and Computer Science from the University of Michigan and an M.B.A. from the Kellogg Graduate School of Management at Northwestern University.
 Our Board believes Ms. Hemrajani is qualified to serve as a director due to her executive and financial experience at multiple companies in the biopharmaceutical and biotechnology industries.